 A FIDIC Overview

-Unfortunately over the last few years the construction industry has been suffering from low margins.
-The quality and extent of reliable pre-tender information decreases subsequently.
-Thus contractors have had difficulties in making projects fully profitable.
+When the construction industry suffers from low margins and the quality and extent of reliable pre-tender information decreases, contractors have difficulties in making projects fully profitable.
 The reasons for this are:

 - Contractors encounter poor tender documents and badly prepared projects